 - interpret the connections between film and important historical events of the twentieth century, and changing attitudes towards women;

-- interpret the possible meaning of a film within an appropriate and arguable context (e.g. historical, religious, political, economic, social, racial, gender roles, etc.); and
+- interpret and analyze the possible meaning of a film within an appropriate and arguable context (e.g., historical, religious, political, economic, social, racial, gender roles, etc.) [Arts/Humanities]; and

 - develop critical views of theatrical cinema.

-Reference, Resource, or Learning Materials to be used by Students:Students view films during class.
+Reference, Resource, or Learning Materials to be used by Student:Students view films during class.
 Instructors select required readings and support materials.
-See course format.
+See course syllabus.